Social Interaction of Bullies and Victims

 Further studies may contribute by replicating the data and disentangling the role of gender from bully--victim status.
 We have made a first attempt to control for gender effects with a subsample of 4 boys from the present study.
 That analysis revealed the expected trend we had found for the whole sample.

-In Menesini’s study, what was behavioral difference was noticed between the competitive and cooperative settings?
-Record the letter of the correct answer the .
+QUESTION 26 What was behavioral difference was noticed between the competitive and cooperative settings?
+Record the letter of the correct answer the Test.